 As we now know, NDVI algorithms calculate the NDVI value for each pixel of your AOI, assigning each one a value in the range of -1 to 1.

-The UP42 Marketplace currently has three NDVI algorithms available as ready-to-use processing blocks.
+The UP42 Marketplace currently has two NDVI algorithms available as ready-to-use processing blocks.

 On UP42, it’s even possible to choose which color map you’d like to use in rendering while setting your workflow parameters beforehand.